Christian sororities: Insularity, then integration

 The rise of specifically Jewish, then Catholic, then Black, and then specifically Christian fraternities and sororities was a response (by the Jewish and Catholic groups first, then by students of non-white ethnicity) to the desire for fraternal membership where membership was barred.
 But it was important to note that, in context, America was far more insular in the pre-WWII era; in many cases Jewish and Catholic families, and their rabbis and priests wished to ensure that their children socialized primarily within their own religious traditions, thus establishing their own, competing Greek Letter organizations (GLOs) distinct from the "WASPy" traditional Greeks.
-After the integration of WWII GIs and the war's immediate aftermath, colleges and workplaces were abruptly far more integrated.
-Prior to WWII, relatively few Black or Hispanic students entered college in the US.
+After the integration of World War II GIs and the war's immediate aftermath, colleges and workplaces were abruptly far more integrated.
+Before WWII, relatively few Black or Hispanic students entered college in the US.
 But this would change with the passage of the G.I.
 Bill.
 Soon, the separate Jewish national fraternities and scattered locals began to merge, responding as traditional Greek chapters became more open to religious integration, adding Jewish and Catholic members.
-Today, only a fraction of Jewish fraternities remain, after multiple mergers.
-Similarly, Catholic nationals and locals merged, began opening chapters on non-Catholic campuses and to welcome students of Protestant heritage.
-Yet Black, then Hispanic and Asian GLOs which likewise began to form have remained widely popular, some using the moniker "Multicultural", though all national GLOs have removed "bias clauses" from their governing documents and policies, and all are racially integrated.
+Today, only a fraction of Jewish fraternities remain, after multiple mergers, but Jewish students maintained strong participation in fraternities and sororities.
+Similarly, Catholic nationals and locals merged, began opening chapters on non-Catholic campuses, and welcomed students of Protestant heritage.
+Interestingly, predominantly Black, then Hispanic and Asian GLOs, which likewise began to form, have remained widely popular, some using the moniker "Multicultural" although they and all national GLOs have removed "bias clauses" from their governing documents and policies, and all are racially integrated.

-The idea of separate, thematic-focused fraternities and sororities continued to interest Christian students, their families and spiritual leaders.
+The idea of separate, thematic-focused fraternities and sororities continued to interest a portion of Christian students, their families, and spiritual leaders.
 Long-established Bible study groups took on Greek Letter names, the first being Kappa Phi, a Bible-study and service club on twenty-four campuses; Yet the Kappa Phi Club still does not self-identify as a social sorority.
 Some organizers, assuming that the traditional GLOs lacked sufficient moral guardrails in pursuit of social programming, emerged to create the first objectively Christian (Protestant, then Evangelical) fraternities and sororities.

-Traditionally, formation of the Christian sororities, later to become national organizations, has followed establishment of Christian fraternities, some as independent groups, and some in a "brother/sister" relationship, except in the case of Alpha Delta Chi, the first such Christian-emphasis organization on its campus.
-That sorority was founded in 1925 while Alpha Gamma Omega was founded in 1927, two years later, likewise at UCLA.
-Viewed broadly, these Christian Greek organizations enjoyed local success in their early years but they did not experience the national growth seen by more traditional Greek organizations.
+Traditionally, the formation of the Christian sororities, later to become national organizations, has followed the establishment of Christian fraternities, some as independent groups, and some in a "brother/sister" relationship, except in the case of Alpha Delta Chi, the first such Christian-emphasis organization on its campus.
+That sorority was founded in 1925, while Alpha Gamma Omega was founded in 1927, two years later, likewise at UCLA.
+Viewed broadly, these Christian Greek organizations enjoyed local success in their early years, but they did not experience the national growth seen by more traditional Greek organizations.